elixirschool/elixirschool/lessons/basics/composition.md

 end
 ```

-The Ecto.Migration.__using__/1 macro includes an import call so that if use Ecto.Migration you also import Ecto.migration.
-It also sets up a module property which I assume controls Ecto’s behavior.
+The Ecto.Migration.__using__/1 macro includes an import call so that when you `use Ecto.Migration` you also `import Ecto.Migration`.
+It also sets up a module property which we assume controls Ecto’s behavior.

-To recap: the use macro just invokes the __using__/1 macro of the specified module.
+To recap: the use macro simply invokes the __using__/1 macro of the specified module.
 To really understand what that does you need to read the __using__/1 macro.